-- Royal Free London NHS Foundation Trust (Acute Care Collaboration): working across London with 32 CCGs and five major acute NHS Trusts plus their charities to kick-start a social movement toward workplace health and wellbeing.
+- Royal Free London NHS Foundation Trust (Acute Care Collaboration): worked across London with 32 CCGs and five major acute NHS Trusts plus their charities to kick-start a social movement toward workplace health and wellbeing.
 In this way the NHS community can act as a role-model for generating wider change.

 - Wellbeing Erewash – Your Life Your Way (Multispecialty Community Provider): has an aspiration that by 2020, its communities will have sustainable self-support systems and mechanisms in place which will empower them to make healthy and sometimes life changing choices.

-- Better Care Together (Morecambe Bay Health Community) (Integrated Primary and Acute Care System): aims for communities mobilised at scale for health and wellbeing and integrated into the local leadership structure; and a social movement across the health providers around population health thinking – moving from “patient to citizen” and “organisation to system”.
+- Better Care Together (Morecambe Bay Health Community) (Integrated Primary and Acute Care System): aimed for communities mobilised at scale for health and wellbeing and integrated into the local leadership structure; and a social movement across the health providers around population health thinking – moving from “patient to citizen” and “organisation to system”.

-- Airedale and Partners (Enhanced Health in Care Homes): aims to mobilise businesses, organisations, voluntary groups and individuals, young and old, to commit and act to improve the lives of people affected by dementia in care homes
+- Airedale and Partners (Enhanced Health in Care Homes): aimed to mobilise businesses, organisations, voluntary groups and individuals, young and old, to commit and act to improve the lives of people affected by dementia in care homes

 Find out more

 There is more information on the programme on the RSA’s Health as a Social Movement web pages